HarlandClarke/HC-Dev/README.md

 #### localRoutes
 Array defining the routes to expose local build files which override files hosted on the front end site being proxied

+#### remoteRoutes
+Array defining the routes to expose remote URLs (can be locally hosted URLs) which override files hosted on the front end site being proxied

 #### matchPatterns
 Array defining the match patterns for which requests should be processed by the code